sumey-7/Mechanical-Task-1/README.md

 > 💡 **Tip:** Want to rotate and interact with the 3D model yourself?
 > 👉 **[Click here to open the Interactive 3D Viewer](./3d-models/Robot-Dog.stl)** and move the model with your mouse!
+> [!CAUTION]
+> *(Note: GitHub's built-in STL viewer renders models in grey by default.
+To view the original multi-color design, please refer to the Design Preview image below).*
+> [!WARNING]
+> GitHub's built-in STL viewer renders models in grey by default.
+To view the original multi-color design, please refer to the Design Preview image below.

 ## 📸 Design Preview